 The Children's Hour (U.K., 1961)

 Audrey Hepburn and Shirley MacLaine star as headmistresses accused of lesbianism at a private school for girls.
 William Wyler directs this adaptation of Lillian Hellman's 1934 play; James Garner (Maverick) co-stars.
 The region-locked BFI Blu-ray sports an excellent transfer akin to the one U.S. distributor Kino used on its BD in 2014.
 Unlike that barebones release, however, the new one comes with an optional audio commentary (by critic Neil Sinyard), a stills gallery and trailer, a DVD copy and a 28-page booklet.

 The Knack ... and How to Get It (U.K., 1965)

 Oy!
 Beatles mythmaker Richard Lester (A Hard Day's Night, Help!) directs another funromp through mid-1960s London.
-Extras on the BFI Blu-ray once again improve over Kino's U.S. release (from 2016); the new visuals and sound are better, too.)
+Extras on the BFI Blu-ray (also available on the accompanying DVD) once again improve over Kino's U.S. release (from 2016); the new visuals and sound are better, too.)
 Besides a new audio commentary by Neil Sinyard, there are close to two hours of special features: some vintage (two shorts and featurette from '66 and '67), some new (including an hour-long interview with Lester).
-There's also a DVD copy and a full-colour booklet.
+There's also a full-colour booklet.

 1 from Paramount